particle-iot/docs/src/content/reference/developer-tools/cli.md

 See [particle wifi add](#particle-wifi-add) for the format of the credentials.json file.

-Requires Device OS 5.8.2 and or and Device OS 6.2.0 and later.
+This command, unlike `particle wifi add`, can be used on Device OS 0.9.0 and later on Gen 3 and Gen 4 Wi-Fi devices.

 ### particle wifi list